MKLab-ITI/hackair-data-retrieval/README.md

 * [com.google.code.gson » gson]: Java library for serializing and deserializing Java objects to (and from) JSON.
 * [org.mongodb » mongo-java-driver]: The MongoDB Java Driver uber-artifact, containing the legacy driver, the mongodb-driver, mongodb-driver-core, and bson
 * [junit » junit]: Unit is a unit testing framework for Java, created by Erich Gamma and Kent Beck.
 * [org.json » json]: It is a light-weight, language independent, data interchange format.
-See http://www.JSON.org/ The files in this package implement JSON encoders/decoders in Java.
-It also includes the capability to convert between JSON and XML, HTTP headers, Cookies, and CDL.
+The files in this package implement JSON encoders/decoders in Java.
 * [org.apache.commons » commons-collections4]: It contains types that extend and augment the Java Collections Framework.
 * [org.jongo » jongo]: Query in Java as in Mongo shell
 * [org.apache.httpcomponents » httpclient]: Apache HttpComponents Client